finestcat/PJ381/README.md

 ********************************************
 # Logout
 - User can logout their account by clicking logout link in the home page interface.
+- The session will be cleared after the user logout their account

 ********************************************
 # CRUD service